Anxiety vs Heart Arrhythmia: Symptoms and Key Differences

 - Fainting

-Evaluating both emotional and cardiovascular health is essential.
+This is why evaluating both emotional and cardiovascular health is important when symptoms become frequent.

 - Sit or lie down